ON THIS PAGE: You will learn about the different types of treatments doctors use for people with vaginal cancer. Use the

 People with vaginal cancer that has spread to the bladder and rectum may receive internal radiation therapy and external-beam radiation therapy and/or surgery.
 Palliative care will be important to help relieve symptoms and side effects.

-If the woman's bladder is removed (in a surgery called a cystectomy), a small piece of intestine will be attached to the abdominal wall, allowing her to periodically drain urine by placing a slim, hollow tube into a surgically created opening.
+If the bladder is removed (in a surgery called a cystectomy), a small piece of intestine will be attached to the abdominal wall, allowing the person to periodically drain urine by placing a slim, hollow tube into a surgically created opening.
 A plastic bag worn at the front of the stomach can be used for continual draining.

-If the rectum or part of the colon is removed, a woman with vaginal cancer many need to have a colostomy.
+If the rectum or part of the colon is removed, a person with vaginal cancer may need to have a colostomy.
 This is a surgical opening, or stoma, through which the colon is connected to the abdominal surface to provide a pathway for waste to exit the body.
 The waste is collected in a pouch worn by the patient.
 Learn more about colostomies.

 For many people, a diagnosis of metastatic cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
 It may be helpful to talk with other patients, such as through a support group or other peer support program.